Caíque (footballer, born 1988)

-Caique Silva Rocha (born January 10, 1988 in Salvador, Bahia), known as just Caíque, is a Brazilian footballer who can play a variety of midfield roles and a journeyman.
-He currently plays for Ferroviário.
+Caique Silva Rocha (born 10 January 1988), known as just Caíque, is a Brazilian footballer who can play a variety of midfield roles and a journeyman.

 Career

-First discovered by the club Vitória, Caique began his professional career in 2007, helping Bahian back to the top division of Brazilian football.
+Caique was born in Salvador, Bahia.
+First discovered by the club Vitória, he began his professional career in 2007, helping Bahian back to the top division of Brazilian football.
 In 2008, after limited playing time for the Lions, he moved clubs to Atlético Paranaense.

 After a short spell at Oeste, Caique signed with Guarani of Serie B in 2009.
 Another transfer to Campinas saw him assist in their promotion to Serie A, after which he was transferred to the Vasco da Gama for the 2010 season.

 In 2013, he signed a three-year contract with Ulsan Hyundai.

 However, this deal ended prematurely and Rocha found himself playing for Chinese League One side, Chengdu Tiancheng.